AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

-# DAY 1: Inception of open-source EDA, OpenLANE and Sky130 PDK:
+# DAY 1: Inception of Open-source EDA, OpenLANE and Sky130 PDK

 The core of the chip will contain two types of blocks:
  - **Foundry IP Blocks** (e.g. ADC, DAC, PLL, and SRAM) = blocks which requires some amount of intelligent techniques to build which can only be designed by foundries.